ScopeLift/umbra-protocol/README.md

-cp umbra-js/.env.example umbra-js/.env # please edit the .env with your own environment variable values curl -L https://foundry.paradigm.xyz | bash # install foundryup binary foundryup # install Foundry yarn install # installs dependencies for each of the 3 packages.
-Also builds umbra-js. yarn test # runs the test suite for each package
+cp umbra-js/.env.example umbra-js/.env # please edit the .env with your own environment variable values curl -L https://foundry.paradigm.xyz | bash # install foundryup binary foundryup # install Foundry yarn install # installs dependencies for each of the 3 packages yarn build-umbra-js # generates contract types and builds umbra-js, which the frontend and lint checks rely on yarn test # runs the test suite for each package

 # Additional commands also available from the workspace root: